openstack/pbr/doc/source/semver.rst

 #.
 Precedence refers to how versions are compared to each other when
     ordered.
-Precedence MUST be calculated by separating the version into major, minor, patch and pre-release identifiers in that order (Build metadata does not figure into precedence).
+Precedence MUST be calculated by separating the version into major, minor, patch, pre-release, and development identifiers in that order (Build metadata does not figure into precedence).
 Precedence is determined by the first difference when comparing each of these identifiers from left to right as follows: Major, minor, and patch versions are always compared numerically.
 Example: 1.0.0 < 2.0.0 < 2.1.0 < 2.1.1.
 When major, minor, and patch are equal, a pre-release version has lower precedence than a normal version.
 Example:
     1.0.0.a1 < 1.0.0.
-When major, minor, and patch are equal, a development version as a lower precedence than a normal version and of a pre-release version.
-Example: 1.0.0.dev1 < 1.0.0 and 1.0.0dev9 < 1.0.0a1.
-    Precedence for two pre-release or development versions with the same major, minor, and patch version MUST be determined by comparing the identifier to the right of the patch version as follows: if the alpha portion matches, the numeric portion is compared in numerical sort order.
-If the alpha portion does not match, the sort order is dev < a < b < rc.
-Example: 1.0.0.dev8 < 1.0.0.dev9 1.0.0.a1 < 1.0.0.b2 < 1.0.0.rc1 < 1.0.0.
+When major, minor, patch and pre-release are equal, a development version has a lower precedence than a normal version and of a pre-release version.
+Example: 1.0.0.dev1 < 1.0.0 and 1.0.0.dev9 < 1.0.0.a1 and 1.0.0.a1 < 1.0.0.a2.dev4.
+Precedence for two pre-release versions with the same major, minor, and patch version MUST be determined by comparing the identifier to the right of the patch version as follows: if the alpha portion matches, the numeric portion is compared in numerical sort order.
+If the alpha portion does not match, the sort order is dev < a < b < c.
+Example: 1.0.0.dev8 < 1.0.0.dev9 < 1.0.0.a1.dev3 < 1.0.0.a1 < 1.0.0.b2 < 1.0.0.c1 < 1.0.0.
+Precedence for dev versions if all other components are equal is done by comparing their numeric component.
+If all other components are not equal, predence is determined by comparing the other components.

 Why Use Semantic Versioning?
 ----------------------------